-Up to seven user speed-dial numbers can be specified for use inside NexDial.
-Use Edit at the top of the NexDial window to set up the names and numbers to be associated with each speed dial box.
-Whenever you are off-hook and have dial tone, you can click on any speed dial box and that number will be dialed for you.
+Up to seven user defined speed-dial numbers can be specified for use inside NexDial.
+Use Edit->Speed Dial 1-7 at the top of the NexDial window to set up the names and numbers to be associated with each speed dial button.
+Whenever you are off-hook and have dial tone, you can click on any speed dial button and that number will be dialed for you.
 When you are on a call, clicking one of the speed dial buttons will transfer your call to that number.

-Note User speed dial buttons are not the same thing as system speed dial extensions, setup by the system administrator.
+Note User speed dial buttons created in NexDial are not the same thing as system speed dial extensions, setup by the system administrator.